 Some SIPPs can also be used to purchase commercial property, which can be particularly useful for business owners wishing to use the value of the retirement benefits to purchase premises which in turn can be let back to the business.
 The Government had originally suggested that they would allow the purchase of ‘Buy-to-Let’ property, causing much excitement in the industry.
 However they quickly reconsidered and decided against it, much to the disappointment of many eager landlords!

 Another key feature of most SIPPs is the ability to operate ‘drawdown’.
 Drawdown is a means to simply draw an income from the accumulated funds, instead of buying an annuity.
 There are a number of advantages and disadvantages of this method of generating retirement income, so needless to say professional advice should be sought here.

 SIPPs are certainly not for everyone.
-There are always additional costs for the enhanced features and flexibility.
+There are quite often additional costs for the enhanced features and flexibility that some of these contracts have.
 As impressive as these new options may be, if never used, they simply serve to reduce benefits through the gentle erosion of capital.